HackYourFuture/Assignments/README.md

 While working on the exercises you can run your code in the usual way, either using the command line for node-based applications or by running it in the browser for browser-based applications.
 Once you are satisfied with the results it is time to use the **test runner**, as described next.

 > IMPORTANT: it is not recommended to use the test-runner if your code still crashes when run directly.
 This will just crash the test runner too.
-You should at least have some running code before it makes sense to use the test runner,
+You should at least have some running code before trying it with the test runner.

 ### Automated testing